BhaaLseN/GitMerger/README.md

 Changing this behavior might be a good idea when a longer running feature is developed in a parallel, master-like branch but should still receive the benefits of the automatic merge.

 A potential improvement to this feature would be to check for Epic Links, Parent/Sub-Tasks and other Issue Links and try those issue keys as branches first for convention.

+### Changing the default branch name from the issue key to something else
+Use the same setup as for the Upstream Branch Name, except with different Name/Description of course :)

 ## Infrastructure and Technology
 GitMerger uses the following components, mostly pulled from NuGet due to convinience reasons: